Skip to main content

 The Volunteer Expo is a pillar of The Standard's Employee Giving Campaign.
 This year-round initiative encourages employees to donate to support schools and nonprofit organizations.

 The Standard and our parent organization Meiji Yasuda double match employee contributions.
-In 2023, we raised more than $5.5 million for more than 2,562 organizations during the Employee Giving Campaign.
+In 2024, we raised almost $6 million for 2,739 organizations during the Employee Giving Campaign.

 Years we’ve connected volunteers with nonprofits at the Volunteer Expo